Imran4424/iOS-InterviewQuestions/Swift.md

 - It is declared as a non-optional type.
 - Attempting to access an unowned reference after the object it points to has been deallocated will cause a runtime crash.

+**Purpose:** Use unowned references when the other instance has the same or a longer lifespan.
+A common use case is a closure capturing `self` where `self` and the closure always deallocate at the same time.